LETSGO: A spacecraft-based mission to accurately measure the solar angular momentum with frame-dragging: The dynamical accelerations

 Concerning $\bds k$, we adopted a Sun-centered frame $K$ with the mean ecliptic and equinox at J2000.0 epoch as reference $\{xy\}$ plane and $x$ direction, respectively; the values of its components in \rfr{compos} come from the fact that the right ascension $\alpha_0$ and declination $\delta_0$ of the Sun's north pole of rotation with respect to the mean terrestrial equator at J2000.0 are $\alpha_0=286.13\ {\rm deg},\ \delta_0=63.87$ deg \cite{aldec}, respectively, and the obliquity of the Earth's equator to the ecliptic at J2000.0 is $\varepsilon=23.439$ deg \cite{fuku}.
+The vectors $\bds r,\bds v,$ and their scalar product $\bds r\bds\cdot\bds v$ entering \rfr{agel} and \rfr{AJ2} refers just to $K$.
 The impact of the other Sun's even zonals of higher degrees is negligible.
 At present, there are evaluations only for the second even zonal harmonic coefficient $J_4$, whose magnitude should be of the order of $10^{-7}$ as well \cite{j4}: its dynamical effect is completely negligible with respect to $A_{J_2}$ because of an additional multiplicative factor $(R/r)^2$.

 In principle, there is also a variety of general relativistic orbital effects of order $\mathcal{O}(c^{-2})$ pertaining $J_2$ \cite{relobl1,relobl2}.
 However, they are all negligible since they are of the order of \cite{relobl1,relobl2} \eqi A_{\rm rel\ obl}\sim \left(\rp{GM}{c^2 a}\right)A_{\rm obl}.\eqf